-If the migraine is caused by an underlying health condition, treating that condition will reduce the risk of the migraines recurring.
-Seizures, injuries to the head/neck/spine, brain tumors and different types of strokes can each cause varying degrees of headache pain.
+If the migraine is caused by an underlying health condition, treating that condition will reduce the risk of migraines recurring.
+Seizures, injuries to the head/neck/spine, brain tumors, and different types of strokes can each cause varying degrees of headache pain.
 The symptoms of these migraines can be treated, while other health conditions are simultaneously addressed.

-If something is wrong within the brain, such as chemical or hormonal imbalance, brain tumor or other brain injury, a headache specialist will be able to begin treating the associated headache and reducing the risk of the continued occurrences.
+If something is wrong within the brain, such as chemical or hormonal imbalance, brain tumor or another brain injury, a headache specialist will be able to begin treating the associated headache and reducing the risk of the continued occurrences.

 Treatment options include various types of medications to relieve the pain and inflammation within the brain, as well as medications to help dilate the blood vessels in the brain and allow more oxygenated blood to reach the area.

-Correcting any structural abnormalities in the head, neck and spine may also offer relief.
+Correcting any structural abnormalities in the head, neck, and spine may also offer relief.

 Preventing Ocular Migraines

 There are also things the patient may be able to do to reduce the risk of severe ocular migraine pain.
-A few tips include avoiding bright or pulsating lights, having a complete physical to determine if there is a health condition that may be causing the headache pain, exercising regularly and eliminating foods from the diet that may contain toxic elements, such as artificial sweeteners, food additives and preservatives.
+A few tips include avoiding bright or pulsating lights, having a complete physical to determine if there is a health condition that may be causing the headache pain, exercising regularly, and eliminating foods from the diet that may contain toxic elements, such as artificial sweeteners, food additives, and preservatives.

 It may also be beneficial to get a massage on a regular basis.
-Deep tissue massage can improve blood flow and relax the muscles in the head, neck and back.
+Deep tissue massage can improve blood flow and relax the muscles in the head, neck, and back.

 National Headache Institute